cmcaine/dendry/README.md

 This is a new project aimed at developing a suite of command line tools and a common file format for hypertext interactive fiction.

+The best way to get started with dendry is to read [smhwr's guide](https://smwhr.notion.site/Getting-started-with-Dendry-188e7e39a961497fb2d0a0deee0c21a0).

 To install: